hanabi/hanabi.github.io/misc/Convention_Changes.md

 ## Who can submit changes to the *Convention Framework*?

 - Anyone can propose a new move or a change to the conventions, regardless of whether they are new to the group or old.
-- However, we ask that players have a firm grasp of the general way we play before they start proposing things.
+- However, we ask that players have a firm grasp of the general way we play before they start proposing things (e.g. level 19).

 <br />